jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

         m['mimetype_type'] = m['mimetype'].split('/')[0]
         m['mimetype_subtype'] = m['mimetype'].split('/')[1]

+In the example above, the `process_data` function is used to calculate the mime type of the file, and two other attributes are added to the message.

 You can find more information in the "Script nodes, custom functions, custom nodes and custom components" chapter of this guide.